amanzi/amanzi/doc/input_spec/AmanziInputSpec.rst

   * `"Generate Mesh`" [list] accepts parameters of generated mesh (currently only `"Uniform`" supported)

-   * `"Uniform`" [list] accepts coordinates defining the extents of simulation domain, and number of cells in each direction.
+   * `"Uniform Structured`" [list] accepts coordinates defining the extents of simulation domain, and number of cells in each direction.

     * `"Domain Low Coordinate`" [Array double] Location of low corner of domain